kozlov2010ss-code/autonomous-normative-rulemaking/README.md

 # Formal Conditions for Autonomous Normative Rule-Making

-This repository contains a research preprint that develops a formal, proof-driven framework for autonomous normative decision-making.
+This repository presents a research preprint that develops a formal, proof-driven framework for autonomous normative decision-making.

 The work addresses a foundational question: